|

 AAP Recipients

 The AAP agreement creates contractual obligations for the adoptive parents to continue to financially support the adopted youths as a condition of continuing receipt of the benefits.
-Adoptive parents are responsible for requesting extended benefits prior to the youth’s 18th birthday.
+Adoptive parents are responsible for requesting extended benefits before the youth’s 18th birthday.
 They must provide supporting documentation to the adoption SW that the youth is meeting one of the five participation criteria.

 All other regulations specific to AAP, including Fair Hearings procedures, continue to apply.